kevinkaocooper/cca-computational-practices-fall-2018/final-project-template/README.md

 ## Challenges

-A brief discussion of what was hard, challenging, or unexpected about your project.
+Getting Started.

 ## Timeline

 What did you do in each of the past four weeks?

 - Week 1: Write proposal
-- Week 2:
+- Week 2: Coding the basic function of morse code
-- Week 3:
+- Week 3: coding the website
 - Week 4: Present!

 ## Completed Work